lvangh/MTW/ReadMe.md

 ### MOBSONME'S THREAT WARNER
+(This add-on is in BETA.
+More features may come and some bugs may exist.)

 This add-on was created for Vanilla WoW 1.12.

 It is designed with tanks in mind to handle rare situaitons where threat production failure is critical in the first few moments of a fight.